 We then spent the morning doing a recce on the various beaches for future reference.
 The weather is supposed to deteriorate over the next few days so we decided to go in early to our winter berth, refuelling on the way as it was a lot cheaper than Italy.
 We are currently in Msida Creek in a visitor’s berth until our long stay berth becomes free.
 We washed Nimmie within an each of her life as she (and us) were completely salt encrusted!

-Pictures below of our track to Malta and pictures of the theatre and altar plus an ancient ruin!
+Pictures of our track to Malta and pictures of the theatre and altar plus an ancient ruin!